Upper Hamlet (for men)

-Upper Hamlet is situated about 3 km from Lower Hamlet and is the home of around 60 Buddhist monks, 10-20 male long-term lay interns and various retreatants who come for one or two weeks to live and practice together with the community.
+Upper Hamlet is situated about 3 km from Lower Hamlet and is the home of around 60 Buddhist monks, 10-20 male long-term lay interns and various retreatants who come for one or two weeks to live and practise together with the community.

 In 2013 the first Happy Farm was founded in Upper Hamlet.
-It is the realisation of a long-held wish to produce local, seasonal, organic vegetables within Plum Village and go in the direction of sustainability and food security for the Plum Village community.
+It is the realization of a long-held wish to produce local, seasonal, organic vegetables within Plum Village and go in the direction of sustainability and food security for the Plum Village community.

-The project is currently in its fifth year.
+The project is currently in its seventh year.
 The farm continues to grow and flourish in beautiful and unexpected ways.
 Since the farm began we produce an average of around 8000kg of organic produce each year, worth approximately €30 000.

 Lower Hamlet (for women)